 Think about whether you’re cut out for the freelance life—staff jobs at travel publications mostly focus on editing—and what “travel writer” means to you.
 (There are other jobs that call for more actual travel.)
 Get into the habit of writing and read others’ work to develop your skills; follow writers and publications you like on social media and develop your own presence, so you can join the conversation and network.
 Look online for travel sites/blogs/start-ups eager for content and think about your particular niche and strengths.
 If you take a vacation, try to get clips out of it.
 Prep beforehand; take notes, look for telling details, take photos of everything—street names, ticket stubs, meals—to help you remember later; chat with locals on the ground as well as PR reps; and pitch away, thinking beyond a play-by-play of your trip or narrative.
 Some particular thing you experienced at the airport, in a neighborhood, or hotel could inspire an idea for a broader slideshow or a short trend piece.
 View your hometown as a travel destination, too, and brainstorm ideas for stories that can be researched and written from home.
 And if you’re passionate about a certain destination and can make the logistics work, consider moving there.
 Being on the ground gives you an immediate legitimacy when it comes to pitching newsy items and, with some luck and savvy, you could end up the go-to source on that place for editors like me back in the office.

-Kate Appleton is a senior digital editor for TravelandLeisure.com, where she oversees the online calendar (editing several assignments each month) and collaborates on new editorial products.
-The site received a 2012 Min Best of the Web nomination for overall editorial excellence.
+At the time of this interview, Kate Appleton was a senior digital editor for TravelandLeisure.com, where she oversaw the online calendar (editing several assignments each month) and collaborated on new editorial products.
 She worked previously for BudgetTravel.com, where she edited slideshows, travel deals, the e-mail newsletter, wrote a few magazine features, and appeared in a video on how to order coffee like a Roman (shot at Tazza d’Oro).
 She has also been an editor at NYMag.com and received a journalism master’s degree from Columbia University.
-Follow her on Twitter @k_appleton.
+Follow her on Twitter @ksappleton.